microsoft/MakerCommunityResources/README.md

 # Maker Community Resources

-This repository contains resources for maker communities, including makerspaces.
+This repository contains resources for makers and their communities, including makerspaces.
+Have a request, let us know!

 # Contents